 General Information:

 List each individual or entity with a direct or indirect ownership interest in the agency greater than or equal to one percent.
 Use the codes on Form K to describe the individual or entity.

-.

 Title Insurance Premium by County - Form L